adrzystek/Hex-Fusekipedia/README.md

 ## Details

-* The application has been made in Python 3.5 with the use of standard libraries so the issue of a not installed module should not occur.
-Nevertheless, in case of problems, check whether following packages are installed and can be imported in your Python 3.x (the application should run with any Python 3, however, not all the versions has been tested): time, urllib, re, sqlite3, webbrowser, bs4, tkinter.
+* <p align="justify">The application has been made in Python 3.5 with the use of standard libraries so the issue of a not installed module should not occur.
+Nevertheless, in case of problems, check whether following packages are installed and can be imported in your Python 3.x (the application should run with any Python 3, however, not all the versions has been tested): time, urllib, re, sqlite3, webbrowser, bs4, tkinter.</p>
-* The application has not (but probably should) been written in the model–view–controller pattern what resulted in a bit messy code because of which the author feels sorry for a potential code explorer.
+* <p align="justify">The application has not (but probably should) been written in the model–view–controller pattern what resulted in a bit messy code because of which the author feels sorry for a potential code explorer.</p>

 ## Contributing